cyberphone/doc/payments/paymenthandler.md

 build on an architecture where the wallet holds *local*, *account specific keys* protected by *secure storage*.
 Such keys are used to **sign** an authorization object after the user has acknowledged a payment request with a *PIN* or *biometric operation*.
-This model permits authorization objects (after being encrypted or tokenized), to be passed directly to merchants for subsequent "redemption".
+This model permits an authorization object (after being encrypted or tokenized), to be passed back to the requester (merchant), for a subsequent "redemption".

 The `PaymentHandler` API on the other hand, effectively requires payment authorizations to be performed in a